zoxpx/pxdocs/content/install-with-other/dcos/install/azure/azure-container-w-dcos.md

 ---
-title: Azure (Container w/DCOS)
+title: Install
 ---

-To set up the Azure Container w/DCOS to use Portworx, follow the steps below.
+To set up the Azure Container Service Engine with DCOS to use Portworx, follow the steps below.

 ### Install the Azure Container Service \(ACS\) Engine